timvisee/ffsend/README.md

 ### Windows
 Currently only [prebuilt binaries](#windows-prebuilt-binaries) are available for Windows.

-If you're using the [Windows Subsystem for Linux](wsl), it's highly recommended to install the [prebuilt Linux binary](#prebuilt-binaries-for-linux) instead.
+If you're using the [Windows Subsystem for Linux][wsl], it's highly recommended to install the [prebuilt Linux binary](#prebuilt-binaries-for-linux) instead.

 Only 64-bit (`x86_64`) binaries are provided.